-Once the AQE and GL registration is open, you don’t need to panic, as you do have until September to apply, but you will want to get your application in early so you are guaranteed a seat in the preferred grammar school to sit the exam.
+Once the AQE and GL registration is open, you don’t need to panic, as you do have until 24th September 2022 to apply, but you will want to get your application in early so you have more of a chance to get a seat in your preferred grammar school (to sit the exam) and places are limited.

-In choosing a suitable school, here are 6 things I would recommend that you consider.
+In choosing a suitable school, here are six things you might want to consider.

-2. It the test centre an all-boys or all-girls school?
+2. Is the test centre an all-boys or all-girls school?

-From experience, my daughter sat her tests in an all-girls school and there was about 200 girls and 4 boys.
+From experience, my daughter sat her tests in an all-girls school and there were about 200 girls and 20 boys.
 I remember thinking “Oh, I wouldn’t like to be one of those boys as I would feel so out of place.”
 So picture this if you are going to send your daughter to an all-boys school to sit the test, or vice versa.
-At the same time, your child may be fine being in the minority – as usual, it all depends on the child.
+At the same time, your child may be perfectly fine being in the minority, so as usual with these things, it all depends on the child.

 3. Small classrooms or large halls?

 In previous years this was a big consideration – does the school let the children do the tests in small classrooms or large assembly halls / gymnasiums?
 However with the coronavirus risk and social distancing, it would seem that all schools might be opting for the larger hall situation, rather that confined spaces.
 If this is really important to you, you can always contact the grammar school directly and ask them what their plan is, or keep an eye out on the Facebook Support Group for discussions along these lines.

 4. Are you sitting it in the school the child intends to go to?

 Think – Is your child going to be more nervous sitting the test at their dream school, or will it offer them further motivation to work hard?